MicrosoftDocs/customer-insights/ci-docs/audience-insights/overview.md

   - Drive personalized engagement across channels—empower marketing, sales, and service professionals with out-of-the-box, contextual customer insights and tailored customer profile cards infused into the business applications they already use every day
   - Automate customer-centric experiences and processes based on customizable profiles, business measures, and segments.
   - Enable and extend line-of-business experiences built on [Microsoft Power Platform](https://powerplatform.microsoft.com/).
-Quickly build applications with embedded insights using a powerful low code approach from PowerApps.
+Quickly build applications with embedded insights using a powerful low code approach from Power Apps.

 ## Key audiences